ulfalizer/Kconfiglib/README.rst

   This is the standard behavior with the new `Kconfig preprocessor
   <https://github.com/torvalds/linux/blob/master/Documentation/kbuild/kconfig-macro-language.txt>`_,
   which Kconfiglib implements.

-  ``option env`` symbols are supported for backwards compatibility, with the caveat that they must have the same name as the environment variables they reference.
-A warning is printed if the names differ.
+  ``option env`` symbols are accepted but ignored, which leads the caveat that they must have the same name as the environment variables they reference (Kconfiglib warns if the names differ).
+This keeps Kconfiglib compatible with older Linux kernels, where the name of the ``option env`` symbol always matched the environment variable.
+Compatibility with older Linux kernels is the main reason ``option env`` is still supported.

+  The C tools have dropped support for ``option env``.

 - Two extra optional warnings can be enabled by setting environment variables, covering cases that are easily missed when making changes to Kconfig files: